 2.2 Cyberball game

 To measure participants’ neural responses to social exclusion, participants completed the Cyberball task in an fMRI scanner.
-Cyberball has been validated in a number of behavioral and neuroimaging studies as a reliable way of simulating the experience of social exclusion, and was found to elicit social distress and mentalizing among the participants (Eisenberger, 2012; Williams & Jarvis, 2006; Figure 1).
+Cyberball has been validated in a number of behavioral and neuroimaging studies as a reliable way of simulating the experience of social exclusion – this task was found to elicit social distress and mentalizing among participants (Eisenberger, 2012; Williams & Jarvis, 2006; Figure 1).
 In this game, participants interacted with two virtual players and tossed a ball at each other.
 A fair game of Cyberball (3 minutes in length) was always played first, in which the participant and two virtual players received the ball equally often.
-After a brief pause, this was followed by an unfair game (3 minutes in length), in which the participant was left of ball throws, simulating exclusion.
+After a brief pause, this was followed by an unfair game (3 minutes in length), in which the participant was left out of ball throws, simulating exclusion.
 The order of the two rounds was held constant to simulate the same psychological experience across participants.

 2.3.
 Self-report measures

-Prior to the fMRI session, participants’ Facebook connectedness and habitual Facebook use were measured through an online questionnaire.
-Following the Cyberball game, participants reported the extent that their fundamental needs were threatened during the Cyberball game.
+Prior to the Cyberball game in the fMRI scanner, participants’ connectedness on Facebook and habitual use of Facebook were measured through an online questionnaire.
+Following the Cyberball game, participants reported the extent that were threatened during the game.
 Each of these assessments is described below.

-2.3.1 Habitual Facebook use
+2.3.1 Facebook measures

 Measures we used for Facebook connectedness and habitual Facebook use were included in Table 1.
 Facebook connected was measured through two questions, and an average of participants’ responses to these two items were calculated as the Facebook connectedness score.
 Participants’ habitual Facebook use was assessed through a revised version of the Self-Report Habit Index in line with past technology research (SRHI; Verplanken & Orbell, 2003; see Bayer & Campbell, 2012).
 Items were rated on a 7-point Likert scale from “strongly disagree” to “strongly agree”.
 We performed reliability analyses on the obtained data and Cronbach’s alpha demonstrated good internal consistency (α = .90).
 Average scores were calculated as an overall index of habitual Facebook use.
 Both Facebook connectedness and habitual Facebook use score were normally distributed in our sample.

-2.3.2 Facebook connectednes

-2.3.3 Perspective taking

-Participants’ self-reported perspective taking tendencies was measured using the Interpersonal Reactivity Index (IRI; Davis, 1983).
-The IRI measures empathy, generally defined as “reactions of one individual to the observed experiences of another”.
-The IRI measure includes four 4 subscales: perspective taking, fantasy, empathic concern and personal distress.
-In particular, the perspective taking subscale measures the tendency to spontaneously adopt the psychological point of view of others.
-Based on a-priori theoretical considerations, we focused our current analysis on the perspective taking subscale of IRI.
-The perspective taking measure was normally distributed in our data.
+In addition to quantitative measures of habitual Facebook use and Facebook connected, we also included an open-ended question in our survey that asked participants to “In two or three sentences please describe how you use Facebook.”

-2.3.24 Need threat scale
+2.3.2 Need threat scale

-Following the Cyberball game, we assessed the extent to which participants’ fundamental needs (belongingness, self-esteem, meaningful existence, control) were threatened during the Cyberball game using the Need Threat Scale (Zadro et al. 2004).
+Following the Cyberball game, we assessed the extent to which participants’ fundamental needs (belongingness, self-esteem, meaningful existence, control) were threatened during the game using the Need Threat Scale (Zadro et al. 2004).
 Participants were asked to indicate on a seven-point Likert scale how much their fundamental needs were threatened for 12 need items, with each fundamental need represented by 3 items.
 Consistent with prior literature (Jamieson, Harkins, & Williams, 2010; Gerber, Chang, & Reimel, 2017), we used an average response to the 12 items as an overall need threat score.
 The need threat score was normally distributed in our sample.

 2.4 FMRI Data Acquisition and Analyses